 Gaiares advertising campaign

-In 1990, Jamie Bunker was selected by Renovation Products to be the spokesperson for the upcoming Sega Mega Drive game Gaiares' advertising campaign, with the photoshoots happening that same year.
+In 1990, Jamie Bunker was selected by Renovation Products to be the spokesperson for their upcoming Sega Mega Drive game Gaiares, with the photoshoots taking place that same year.
 Bunker posed with the game's United States release in a series of three advertisements, with each labeling the seventeen-year old spokesman a "professional gamer".
 Contrasting with the often juvenile and exaggerative statements of other game advertisements of the day, Renovation Products' advertisements simply featured Bunker presenting the game with a recommendation of its quality; one even extolled Bunker's credibility as a game tester.

-While generally considered quite humorous for its bold show of excitement, it has also been considered exceedingly genuine and charming by a number of modern critics.
-Having developed a modern reputation as one of the Mega Drive era's most fondly-remembered advertising campaigns, Gaiares has become strongly associated with Bunker in the Western world, and continues to be discussed and adapted to this day.
+The advertisements' boldness has seen Jamie Bunker inherit a humorous niche of Western gaming culture, with his advertising campaign growing to become celebrated as genuine and even charming by a number of modern critics.
+Having developed a reputation as one of the Mega Drive era's most fondly-remembered advertising campaigns, Bunker has since seen himself become strongly associated with Gaiares.

 In May 2005, Bunker emailed Derrick Sobodash of T2D – The Second Dimension in response to a previous article written on the Gaiares campaign, revealing that he still owns the original prints of the three advertisements.